-- When the suppliers are unable to deliver order on time, safety stock is of great help to satisfy customer demands.
+- When the suppliers are unable to deliver orders on time, safety stock is of great help to satisfy customer demands.

-- When the transporters or labors are on strikes, safety stock does not let seller run out of stock.
+- When the transporters or laborers are on strike, safety stock does not let sellers run out of stock.

 Safety stock is calculated by subtracting average daily usage for the average lead time from maximum daily usage for the maximum lead time.
 Following is the mathematical presentation of the formula: